 Keeping a copy in the patient's chart helps assure that the entire medical record can be located in one place.

-Returned Documents on My Files & Templates
+Returned Documents on Files, Forms & Templates

-There are actually two places on the My Files & Templates page where returned documents that have been eSigned appear.
+There are actually two places on the Files, Forms & Templates page where returned documents that have been eSigned appear.
 An advantage of this page is that you can find documents from ALL portal users here, i.e., not just client Portal Users.
 (Clients have charts where such files can be stored, but non-client Portal Users do not.)
 Probably the best one is the Manage eSign Documents tool on the left nav.
 This tool has numerous filters to allow you to find the documents you're looking for, track their progress, etc.

 That's it!
 If you've understood everything in this section, you should now be a master at sending and receiving encrypted email through PSYBooks.